 School Trips to Rome

 Rome is without doubt one of the most beautiful cosmopolitan cities in the world.
 From a past steeped in history and mythology to ancient ruins, tasty food and world-class art, it’s the perfect destination for your next school trip.
-Students will have the opportunity to gain a deeper understanding of the culture of the Roman Empire whilst admiring the treasures and masterpieces of Roman art and architecture.
+Students will have the opportunity to gain a deeper understanding of the culture of the Roman Empire whilst admiring the treasures and masterpieces of Roman art and architecture including highlights such as The Vatican, the Colosseum and Trevi Fountain.

 - Rich with Roman history and architecture